bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 Only a few advanced parameters are presented below; all advanced parameters can be obtained with ``$NOMAD_HOME -h advanced``.
 Also a complete list of parameters and a short description is available in :ref:`appendix_parameters`.

+.. _eval_queue_sort:

+``EVAL_QUEUE_SORT``
+"""""""""""""""""""

+EVAL_QUEUE_SORT allows ordering of points before evaluation.
+This option has an effect only if the opportunistic strategy is enabled.
+The possible arguments are:

+* ``DIR_LAST_SUCCESS``: Points that are generated in a direction similar to the last direction that provided a successful point are evaluated first.

+* ``LEXICOGRAPHICAL``: Points are sorted in lexicographical order before evaluation.

+* ``RANDOM``: Mix points randomly before evaluation, instead of sorting them.

+* ``SURROGATE``: Sort points using values given by static surrogate.
+See parameter surrogate_exe_.

 .. _fixed_variable:

 ``FIXED_VARIABLE``